castillorm/rust-discord-bot-tutorial/README.md

 RustyBot#1234 is connected!
 ```

-Try it in your Discord server:
+Now go to your Discord server and type:

 ```
 !ping